Newton, Edmonton

 Newton is a residential neighbourhood located in north east Edmonton, Alberta, Canada.

-It is named for Reverend William Newton who arrived in Edmonton in 1875.
+The neighbourhood is bounded on the south by Alberta (118) Avenue, on the north by the Yellowhead Trail, on the east by 50 Street, and on the west by 58 Street.

+Northlands Coliseum and the Coliseum LRT station are located a short distance to the west of the neighbourhood.

+The community is represented by the Newton Community League, established in 1954, which maintains a community hall and outdoor rink located at 55 Street and 121 Avenue.

+Name

+The Newton neighborhood was formerly known as City Park Annex but was renamed in 1954.
+The neighborhood was named after Canon William Newton, an Anglican minister who lived in Edmonton from 1875 until 1900.
 The Anglican canon served the people of Edmonton until 1900.
 The Hermitage, a hospital he founded just east of the old town, is now the Hermitage area of Edmonton.
 The neighbourhoods of Newton and Canon are named after him.

-The neighbourhood is bounded on the south by Alberta (118) Avenue, on the north by the Yellowhead Trail, on the east by 50 Street, and on the west by 58 Street.

-Northlands Coliseum and the Coliseum LRT Station are located a short distance to the west of the neighbourhood.

-The community is represented by the Newton Community League, established in 1954, which maintains a community hall and outdoor rink located at 55 Street and 121 Avenue.